cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/troubleshoot-azure-devops-integration.md

 ## Work Items Are Not Being Created

-Azure Devops integration is enabled for the pentest but work items are not being created when findings are moved to Pending Fix.
+Azure DevOps integration is enabled for the pentest but work items are not being created when findings are moved to Pending Fix.

 Possible reasons:
 - **Personal Access Token (PAT) expired**: Your Azure DevOps PAT may need to be refreshed.